Stylianos Kalamaras

 Stylianos “The Spartan King" Kalamaras is a two sport athlete in both boxing and judo.
 As a judoka he trained out of Spartak Judo Club.

+Career

-Kalamaras holds a 466-49 Judo record.
-In 2003, he earned the USA Judo Jr. Athlete of the Year, when he had a 64-5 record.
-Kalamaras would eventually earn 3x Jr. Olympic Gold Medalist 5x Jr. National Champion, 6x International Champion in a total of 31 Gold Medals in Judo.
+In 2003, he earned the USA Judo Jr. Athlete of the Year.
+Kalamaras would eventually earn 3x AAU Junior Olympic Games Gold Medalist 5x Jr. National Champion.
 He also won the 2015 Gold Gloves Light Heavyweight title.

-Career

 At the age of 16, Kalamaras took time off of judo and became a boxer.
 In 2011, he competed in the Golden Gloves, but lost in the semi-finals.
 He did however beat Nicholous Perdomo in 2011, while competing in the 201 lb division.
 In 2012, he competed in the New York Golden Gloves while being trained by K-2 Boxing club.
-In 2013, he won the New York Metro Championships in stunning fashion knocking down his opponent in front of an energized Madison Square Garden crowd who were on their feet throughout the entirety of the fight.
+In 2013, he won the New York Metro Championships in knocking down his opponent in front of an energized Madison Square Garden crowd who were on their feet throughout the entirety of the fight.
 Kalamaras represented the Mendes Boxing Club during the New York Golden Gloves. where he went on to defeat five opponents to earn the Light Heavyweight title.
-Kalamaras has hopes of joining either the US or Greek Olympic Team for the 2016 Rio Olympics.